Portland International Airport carpet: Background

-To reduce the amount of noise created by people walking across hard terminal floors, the Port of Portland contracted SRG Partnership to design new carpet for PDX in 1987.
-The SRG principal and co-designer of the carpet, John Schleuning, visited several airports before deciding what to create for the carpet at Portland International Airport.
-SRG steered away from the earth tones traditionally used by airports in the 1980s, incorporating blue and green into their design early on and hoping to evoke "northwest to the core."
+To reduce the amount of noise created by people walking across hard terminal floors, the Port of Portland contracted SRG Partnership to design new carpeting for Portland International Airport (PDX) in 1987.
+The SRG principal and co-designer of the carpet, Jon Schleuning, visited several airports before deciding what to create for the carpet at PDX.
+SRG steered away from the earth tones traditionally used by airports in the 1980s, incorporating blue and green into their design early on and hoping to evoke "northwest to the core".
 Its pattern featured geometric shapes on a teal background, an abstract depiction of the intersecting north and south runways seen by air traffic controllers from the airport's tower at night.
 Several acres of the carpet were installed by the early 1990s.

 Over time, the carpet gained a cult following.
 Multiple social media accounts were dedicated to it and more than 20,000 pictures were posted to its official Instagram hashtag, #pdxcarpet.
 Airport visitors often took pictures of their feet on the carpet.

 The original carpet design received a positive reception by Portland residents and airport visitors, eventually reaching "local icon" status.
 Its pattern was used on a variety of products, including bicycle helmets, socks and T-shirts.
 In 2013, Portland Monthly published "Ode on a Carpet", a poem inspired by T. S. Eliot's "The Hollow Men" (1925).
 In September 2014, PDX installed an 11 × 16 ft collage made of the carpet.